Super-Nim/Maxja-Sardegna/backend/README.md

 Head over to the [test](https://github.com/Super-Nim/Maxja-Sardegna/tree/main/backend/test) folder to view the unit tests.
 They are written in TypeScript to enable secure and fluent testing.

+The contract ABIs generated via compilation, were used in the frontend to make contract calls.

+# Unit Tests

 ## testAirdrop.ts

 The [testAirdrop](https://github.com/Super-Nim/Maxja-Sardegna/blob/main/backend/test/testAirdrop.ts) uses a linear testing sequence as it only has one relevant function in the contract.